Looking for a fountain pen friendly planner?

 You technically can’t buy the Chronodex, since it is a printable planner.
 If you hoarded fountain pen friendly paper like sheets of Elias in the past and you have access to a good printer, this can work for you.
 Creator Patrick Ng regularly releases 6-month templates, so watch out for the next update.

 To all Chronodex fans, thanks for your patience, here’s the latest release for Jul – Dec 2020!
 Happy Chronodexing.
 Don’t forget to go to the Facebook group and share your experience.
 Download: https://bit.ly/2BlFLJV #chronodex #chronodexsystem #timemanagement #gtd #schedule #scheduling #diary #journaling #notebook #gettingthingsdone #calendar

-Did we miss anything?
+Did we miss any other fountain pen friendly planner?
 Let us know by sending us an email at firstname.lastname@example.org

 There are no affiliate links on this post.
 Updated September 1, 2021.
 Cover photo by Ronin Bautista.